Skip to content

 Different for everyone

-Best to 'honour' it although it's malleable.
+Best to 'honour' your rhythm as far as you can, although it's malleable.

 Environmental Factors